Casey walked along the pool's stone edge, its cool, damp surface pressed into his bare feet.

 ............

-By the time the mechanic finished everything, a quiet purple sky had settled in.
+By the time the mechanic finished everything, a quiet purple sky had settled them in.

-Casey drove toward the eastern end of Old Providence.
+Casey paid him, and drove toward the eastern end of Old Providence.

-His thoughts lingered on the morning, especially the weight of the pendant pressing on his chest.
+His thoughts still lingered on the morning, especially the weight of the pendant pressing on his chest.

 With a sigh, he turned on the truck's radio.

-Lawns, quarry patches, bushes, sometimes all three at them, slid past the him.
+Lawns, quarry patches, bushes, sometimes all three at them, slid past him.

 Houses varied along the road.
 Some were old.
 Some were patched up.
-There others new but cheaply built.
+There were others, new but cheaply built.

 No kids were outside now.
-The air felt moist, cool, and smelt fishy.
-People in the west liked being outdoors.
+The air felt moist, cool, and smelt very fishy.
+People in the west liked being outdoors more.
 Groups of them gathered near bars, under trees, beneath streetlights; playing loud domino games, having arguments, laughter, drinking, or smoking — all blending into one restless noise.

 Casey parked across from the purple-and-white restaurant High Tide.
 A small dark overhang sheltered the outdoor section.